cad-polito-it/byron/docs/paranoia.md

 ### Use magic

-Jupyter allows some of the IPython's [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html), and a *cell magic* (`%%`) can be used to start a Python interpreter with an optimization flag:
+Jupyter allows some of the IPython's [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html), and a *cell magic* (`%%`) can be used to start a Python interpreter with the optimization flag:

 ```jupyterpython
 %%python -O